Chris44442/cyclone5_soc_fpga_config_tool/README.md

 ## Build the tool

 Use Docker to build the tool.
-Alternatively take a look at the Dockerfile to find out how to build it yourself.
+Alternatively `cat Dockerfile` to find out how to build it yourself.

 ```
 docker build -t cfg_tool -f Dockerfile .